Recognize greenwashing

 Tips

 • Look at the company/manufacturer as a whole.
-A lot of companies will try to come off as sustainable by creating a line of products that sound or are sustainable to distract from their core products.
+Many companies will try to come off as sustainable by creating a line of products that sound or are sustainable to distract from their core products.
 A product advertising an environmental claim without any other commitment to sustainability overall is not particularly helpful.

 • See if they have proof.
-If a company can support their eco-friendly claim with evidence, then they have nothing to hide.
+If a company can support its eco-friendly claim with evidence, they have nothing to hide.
 If information is not provided or you are given a run-around, it is probably greenwashing.